Sam Ferguson is a musician, researcher and programmer who is a senior lecturer at the University of Technology, Sydney.

 Ferguson, SJ & Cabrera, D 2005, 'Vertical Localization of Sound from Multiway Loudspeakers', Journal of the Audio Engineering Society, vol. 53, no. 5, pp. 163-173.

-Loke, L & Khut, GP 2014, 'Intimate Aesthetics and Facilitated Interaction' in Candy, L & Ferguson, S (eds), Interactive Experience in the Digital Age, Springer, pp. 91-108.View/Download from: UTS OPUS or Publisher's site
+Loke, L & Khut, GP 2014, 'Intimate Aesthetics and Facilitated Interaction' in Candy, L & Ferguson, S (eds), Interactive Experience in the Digital Age, Springer, pp. 91-108.View/Download from: Publisher's site

-Tan, C & Ferguson, S 2014, 'The Role of Emotions in Art Evaluation' in Candy, L & Ferguson, S (eds), Interactive Experience in the Digital Age, Springer, Switzerland, pp. 139-152.View/Download from: UTS OPUS or Publisher's site
+Tan, C & Ferguson, S 2014, 'The Role of Emotions in Art Evaluation' in Candy, L & Ferguson, S (eds), Interactive Experience in the Digital Age, Springer, Switzerland, pp. 139-152.View/Download from: Publisher's site

 With contributions from artists, scientists, curators, entrepreneurs and designers engaged in the creative arts, this book is an invaluable resource for both researchers and practitioners, working in this emerging field.